craftcms/docs/docs/commerce/3.x/products-fields.md

 # Products Fields

-Products fields allow you to relate products to a parent element.
+Commerce Products fields allow you to relate products to a parent element.

 ## Settings